Destination: India

 A day for both rest and exploration.
 Possible activities include a ride out through the tea plantations and up to Kerala's highest point.
 There will still be lots of time to get out and explore town, or just kick back and relax.

 Heading down and out of the Nilgiri range, we cross the plains before heading up spectacular switchbacks to the Palani Hills and the religious fervour in the temple-town of Palani itself.
 This is an all-day ride and among the best in the world.
 The views will redefine your understanding of the word 'beauty.'
 Kodaikanal, at 2100m above Southend, is the geographical high point of the trip.
-Unless you happen to be half penguin, a fleece is a good idea while taking in the evening views from the heights of our hotel garden.
+Unless you happen to be half penguin, a fleece is a good idea while taking in the evening views from the heights of our hotel's roof.

 A chance to explore this historically interesting hill station and its surroundings – we'd recommend simply walking around and taking in the vertiginous mountain views and colonial architecture.
 More 'serious' trekking into virgin forest can also be arranged.
 The less energetic may prefer a stroll in the botanical gardens, to bob around on the boating lake, or even swing a club on the town's golf course.